 Staying with client and providing companionship during a hospital stay

 Accompanying and staying with client at all times in admitting and staying in emergency

 Addressing overall safety and well-being concerns

 Unique Home Health Care provides two consistent live-in care aides.
 The client has the same two care aides on an on-going basis.
-Two care aides also provides for sick time and vacation coverage.
+Two care aides also provide for sick time and vacation coverage.

 Unique Home Health Care’s 24-hour in-home care/companionship offers the family and concerned friends the assurance their loved one has a capable care aide with a watchful eye.

 This wonderful service is a caring, compassionate alternative to a facility or institutional placement.